-Personal problems, family challenges, issues with the neighbors.
+Personal problems, family challenges, issues with the neighbours.

-How does one find the peace and tranquility in this modern and bustling world?
+How does one find peace and tranquillity in this modern and bustling world?

 For Muslims, it was never meant to be easy.
 Allah, Glory to Him, has made it very clear that the world is but a distraction from our deen (religion) but we are here to worship Allah no matter how big a distraction this temporary abode becomes.

 For those who find the peace and tranquillity of faith, over and above the continuous disturbances in life, he or she is deemed victorious.
 And whoever gives in to temptation, or feels defeated by the worldly desires and negativities, spirals into the depths of the dunya (worldly life), forgetting the importance of keeping sights on the Hereafter.

 Find Peace and Tranquility with a Positive Mindset…

 No matter how difficult things become, no matter how strong the adversity is, no matter how big the temptation is, remember that no one went through a harder trial than Prophet Muhammad, peace be upon him, and his companions.
 Yet they persevered and helped spread Islam and it is because of them (through Allah’s permission) that you too are amongst the Muslim followers.

 Keep a positive mindset when facing difficulties.
 Not only will this keep us reminded of Allah and the Qur’an and how Allah promises double ease with each hardship, but how we mould our thoughts affects us in every way possible.

 Our thoughts affect the words we speak, and the words we speak become our actions and our actions become habits.
 Our habits, in turn, become our character.
 It all begins with how we shape our thoughts.